 “Asian refiners cut West African crude oil imports in June.
 Asian imports will fall 36%* to 830,000 barrels a day this month from May’s 1.3 million barrels per day.” — Bloomberg, June 17, 2008 [*Translation: Another 470,000 barrels a day of mostly light sweet crude rejected by the market.]

 India consumes about 2.5 million barrels per day and China around 6.
 See this excellent map for how lopsided the oil world is.

 Post olympics and the worldwide slowdown, how will the demand look like?

 “Daily shipments of North Sea Brent crude will rise 8.6% in July.
 Tankers are set to load 175,097 barrels a day of Brent crude next month, up from 161,300 barrels a day scheduled for June.” — Bloomberg June 9, 2008

-Just in the articles I cited, comes to 1,989,000 barrels of oil a day.
+Just in the articles I cited, [Excess oil in the market] comes to 1,989,000 barrels of oil a day.
 That does not include the upcoming Saudi Khursaniyah field that will open in August with another 500,000 barrels per day in production.
 Some shortage, huh?

 …Now is also a good time to note that on June 20, Saudi Arabia announced that its Khurais oil field would be online by this time next year, and that would contribute another 1.2 million barrels of oil per day to the world market.